Nuitysun/reviews_sentiment_prediction/README.md

 ### Step 4: Evaluating model performance
 In this section we:
 - check accuracy and confusion matrix on **training set**,
->- Accuracy - 89%.
+>- Accuracy - 90%.
-> - Predictions for positive reviews are more accurate: 93% of all predicted reviews are actually  positive and 92% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are much more accurate: 94% of all predicted reviews are actually  positive and 93% of all positive reviews were detected correctly.
-> -  Predictions for negative reviews are less accurate: only 76% of all predicted reviews are actually negative and 80% of all negative reviews were detected correctly.
+> -  Predictions for negative reviews are less accurate: only 78% of all predicted reviews are actually negative and 79% of all negative reviews were detected correctly.
 - check 5 top losses of the model on training set,
 - make predictions and check accuracy and confusion matrix on **testing set**.
->- Accuracy - 89%.
+>- Accuracy - 87%.
->- Area Under the Receiver Operating Characteristic Curve on test dataset is 0.87, so there is a 87% chance that the model will be able to distinguish between positive and negative class for reviews.
+>- Area Under the Receiver Operating Characteristic Curve on test dataset is 0.79, so there is a 79.3% chance that the model will be able to distinguish between positive and negative class for reviews.
-> - Predictions for positive reviews are quite accurate: almost 95% of all predicted reviews are actually positive and 90% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are quite accurate: almost 94% of all predicted reviews are actually positive and 89% of all positive reviews were detected correctly.
-> - Predictions for negative reviews are less accurate: only 73% of all predicted reviews are truly negative and 84% of all negative reviews were detected correctly.
+> - Predictions for negative reviews are less accurate: only 64% of all predicted reviews are truly negative and 77% of all negative reviews were detected correctly.
+> We can see from the results that model is biased for predicting positive class as proportion of positive reviews in the training data is much bigger (77% for positive reviews).

 ### Step 5: Predict sentiment for reviews without rating